PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Windproof jacket

-• Extra energy (you'll burn more calories fighting wind)
+• Extra energy (you will burn more calories fighting wind)

 • Conservative route planning